Amusement parks are popular locations for confrontations, probably because there's so much neat stuff to play around with:

 - Similarly, Coney Island played the role of battleground in the Gargoyles episode "The Reckoning".

 - Coney Island shows up again in The Spectacular Spider-Man.
 Spider-Man and Doctor Octopus duke it out, causing chaos amongst the fairgoers and practically destroying every ride in their way.
-Doctor Octopus pulls a Hostage for MacGuffin by leaving a Distressed Damsel hanging precariously from a roller coaster to goad Spider-Man into forking over some Applied Phlebotinum.
+Doctor Octopus pulls a Hostage for MacGuffin by leaving a Damsel in Distress hanging precariously from a roller coaster to goad Spider-Man into forking over some Applied Phlebotinum.
 When Octopus is defeated, he lands in the middle of the carnival's octopus ride.